A Regularised Latent-Class Item Response Model for Detecting Measurement Non-Invariance in Ordinal Response Scales: Abstract

 \section{Abstract}

 Measurement non-invariance arises when the psychometric properties of a scale differ across subgroups, undermining the validity of group comparisons.
-At the item level, such non-invariance manifests as differential item functioning (DIF), which occurs when the conditional distribution of an item response differs across groups after controlling for the latent trait.
-This paper introduces a statistical framework for detecting DIF in ordinal scales without requiring known group labels or anchor items.
-We propose a hybrid latent-class item response model to ordinal data using a proportional-odds formulation, assigning individuals probabilistically to latent classes.
-DIF is captured through class-specific shifts in item intercepts and slopes, allowing for both uniform and non-uniform DIF.
-The identification of DIF effects is achieved via an $L_1$-penalised marginal likelihood function under a sparsity assumption, and model estimation is implemented using a tailored EM algorithm.
-Simulation studies demonstrate strong recovery of item parameters and both uniform and non-uniform types of DIF.
-An empirical application to a personality test reveals latent subgroups with distinct response patterns and identifies items that may bias group comparisons.
-The proposed framework provides a flexible approach to assessing measurement invariance in ordinal scales when comparison groups are unobserved or poorly defined.
+At the item level, this manifests as differential item functioning (DIF), where item responses differ across groups after controlling for the latent trait.
+This paper develops a framework for detecting DIF in ordinal scales without requiring known group labels or anchor items.
+We formulate a proportional-odds latent-class item response model in which individuals are assigned probabilistically to latent classes.
+DIF is captured through class-specific intercept and slope shifts, allowing both uniform and non-uniform DIF.
+Identification is achieved through an \(\ell_1\)-penalised marginal likelihood under a sparsity assumption, with estimation implemented using a tailored EM algorithm.
+Because class-specific slopes leave both the location and scale of each latent class unidentified, sparsity anchors the latent metric while selecting DIF effects.
+Simulation studies demonstrate accurate recovery of item parameters and both types of DIF.
+An empirical application to a personality test reveals latent subgroups with distinct response patterns and identifies items displaying potential class-specific measurement non-invariance.
+The framework provides a flexible approach for assessing measurement invariance in ordinal scales when comparison groups are unobserved or poorly defined.

 \keywords{Differential Item Functioning; Item Response Theory; Proportional Odds Model; Regularised Estimation; Ordinal Data.}